 With bright punchy colours, sharp animation, and snappy editing, Spider-Man: Into the Spider-Verse sucks viewers into Miles Morales’ wild ride from the get-go.
 It’s no surprise that this Marvel-lous feat of animated glory has clocked more than $350M worldwide and scored several industry awards making it Sony’s leading animated title.
 It has changed the landscape for future animated films.

-CG Spectrum caught up with Sony Pictures Imageworks’ Supervising Animator Jeff Panko and Lead Lighting and Compositing Artist Geeta Basantani to discover just how this bold look was developed and the challenges that came with breaking new animation ground.
+CG Spectrum caught up with Sony Pictures Imageworks’ Supervising Animator Jeff Panko and Lead Lighting and Compositing Artist Geeta Basantani to talk Spider-Man animation.
+We discovered just how this bold look was developed and the challenges that came with breaking new animation ground.

 SIGNATURE STYLE OF THE SPIDER-VERSE